projf/projf-explore/fpga-ad-astra/README.md

 ### Problems Building

 If you have problems building for iCEBreaker, your tools are probably too old.
-You can find the latest versions in their respective GitHub repos: [Yosys](https://github.com/YosysHQ/yosys), [NextPNR](https://github.com/YosysHQ/nextpnr), and [IceStorm Tools](https://github.com/cliffordwolf/icestorm.git).
+Try building the latest versions (see above for links).

 ## Vivado Project